techops-services/vibeyard/app/components/README.md

 Tests are located in `__tests__/` subdirectory:

-- `AddRepoModal.test.tsx` - Tests for modal component
+- `AddVibeModal.test.tsx` - Tests for modal component
 - `CollaborationOptionsForm.test.tsx` - Tests for form component

 Run tests with: